godotneers/G.U.I.D.E/docs/_docs/usage/04_extending_guide.md

 1. Create a new script that extends `GUIDETextProvider`.
 2. Implement two methods:
-   - `supports(input: GUIDEInput) -> bool` — return true if this provider can label the given input.
+   - `supports(input: GUIDEInput, options:GUIDEInputFormattingOptions) -> bool` — return true if this provider can label the given input.
-   - `get_text(input: GUIDEInput) -> String` — return a concise label for that input.
+   - `get_text(input: GUIDEInput, options:GUIDEInputFormattingOptions) -> String` — return a concise label for that input.
 This is called only if `supports` returned true.
 3. Optionally, set the `priority` export on your provider.
 Lower numbers mean higher priority.
 The built‑in default text provider uses `0`.
 Specialized controller providers use negative priorities so they win over the default for matching devices.
 G.U.I.D.E will pick the provider with the smallest priority that supports the input.

 A minimal example that specializes keyboard labels: